Data Quality Metric Library

 |

-The percentage of the total number of footpath records with a known purpose, asset owner, location (start and end displacements and side, or map coordinates), surface material and construction/surface date.
+The percentage of the total number of "in use" footpath (pathway) records with a known purpose, asset owner, location (start and end displacements and side), surface material and construction/surface date.

 Metric Purpose

-Confirm completeness of footpath assets attribute data is adequate for planning and decision-making purposes.
+Confirm completeness of footpath (pathway) assets attribute data is adequate for planning and decision-making purposes.

 Consequence of Poor Quality Data

-Poor data has the potential to impact our renewal programme development, investment decision making, asset valuations and LoS delivery.
+Poor data has the potential to result in misinformed decision-making which can impact renewal programme development, financial decisions, asset valuations and LoS delivery.

 Potential reason(s) for not being at the expected standard unique to this metric